Best Backpacking Tents of 2024

 The NEMO Hornet OSMO 2 and Big Agnes Tiger Wall 2 backpacking tents pitched in a campsite surrounded by granite peaks in the Sawtooth Mountains

-NEMO Hornet OSMO & Big Agnes Tiger Wall – Photo credit: Dave Collins (CleverHiker.com)
+The NEMO Hornet OSMO, Big Agnes Tiger Wall, and MSR FreeLite are among our favorite backpacking tents. – Photo credit: Dave Collins (CleverHiker.com)

 Your backpacking tent will be one of the most important gear purchases you make.
-Finding one that has the best balance of weight, interior space, convenience, and weather protection will make it much easier to stay happy and comfortable on trail.
+Finding one that offers the best balance of interior comfort, weight, durability, and weather protection will make it much easier to stay happy and have a good time on the trail.

-Our team of gear experts has spent over a decade testing more than 50 backpacking tents – from budget beasts to minimal ultralight shelters.
+Our team of gear experts has spent over a decade testing more than 75 backpacking tents from brands like Big Agnes, Zpacks, NEMO, MSR, REI, and more.
 We’ve hiked upward of 20,000 miles on trails all over the world, including treks through the alpine peaks of Patagonia, summer monsoons in the Rockies, and sweltering days in the desert, with more than 1000 nights in the wilderness.
-We’ll use our experience in this guide to help you find the best backpacking tent for you.

 Quick Picks for Backpacking Tents